RedisLabs/redisraft/docs/Development.md

 2. The log is replicated to the majority of cluster members.
 The RedisRaft module uses module-specific commands against other nodes to accomplish this.
-3. Once the log has been replicated to a majority of nodes and RedisRaft determines that the entry can be committed, then the command is executed locally on all nodes as a regular Redis command, and the response is sent to the user.
+3. Once the log has been replicated to a majority of nodes and RedisRaft determines that the entry can be committed, the command is executed locally on all nodes as a regular Redis command and the response is sent to the user.

 Raft communication between cluster members is handled by `RAFT.AE` and `RAFT.REQUESTVOTE` commands, which are also implemented by the RedisRaft module.